 it does wonders for me:)

-i agree. get your air thinned or get layers they are really chic and you can do a ton of different styles with themposted almost 4 years ago
+i agree. get your air thinned or get layers they are really chic and you can do a ton of different styles with themposted over 4 years ago

 I get my hair thinned as well, the first time I had it done was so surprising!
-I went from hating my hair to loving it!posted almost 4 years ago
+I went from hating my hair to loving it!posted over 4 years ago

 I agree you might want to look into thinning out your hair out if it’s straight, or that’s the way you typically style it.

 But do not thin it out if it’s textured (curly or wavy).
-That’s usually a sure-fire recipe for uncontrollable frizz.posted almost 4 years ago
+That’s usually a sure-fire recipe for uncontrollable frizz.posted over 4 years ago